cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 and discussions of problems on reddit and stackoverflow.

 That's it, quite literally that's what I use the web browser for over 90% of the time.
-I don't use social networks much (only max once per week) because I think they are a waste of my precious time.
+I don't regularly use social networks much (only max once per week, probably even less) because I think they are a waste of my precious time.

 But when I do, I always use their mobile variants instead of the "real" ones.
-So I'm using `m.facebook.com` or `mobile.twitter.com`, for example - because the normal websites are so much pain to use and they annoy me most of the time with all their ads and tracking scripts.
+So I'm using `m.facebook.com` or `mobile.twitter.com`, for example - because the normal websites are so much pain to use and they annoy me most of the time with all their ads and useless scripts that prevent me from efficiently consuming their content.

 ## Web Extensions